 When you live with diabetes, choosing the right Medicare plan can seem overwhelming.
 Throughout this process, you will need to make important decisions for your healthcare coverage to make sure you can afford the treatments you need.

-Whether you're transitioning to Medicare or are looking for a better plan, we have a simple set of tools that will help provide all of the important information you need to choose the best plan for your needs.
+Whether you're transitioning to Medicare or are looking for a better plan, we have a set of tools with important information to help you choose the best plan for your needs.

 Download Medicare Checklist

 Your Medicare needs will be unique.
 Download the checklist below to help identify different cost, coverage, and network considerations specifically for people with diabetes.

 Once you have a better understanding of what you may need in a plan, take this checklist with you as you have important conversations around choosing a plan.
 You can also visit Medicare’s Plan Finder to compare plans at www.Medicare.gov/find-a-plan or call 1-800-MEDICARE for more information.

 Use the plan finder tool